vackosar/vackosar.github.io/_drafts/2022-01-09-7-powers-moats-through-lens-of-dibellos-business-mental-model.md

 ---

 The [Helmer's 7 Powers book](https://www.goodreads.com/book/show/32816087-7-powers) lists 7 barriers that protect margins of businesses and how to attain them.
-[DiBello's research](https://wtri.com/wp-content/uploads/2015/06/Informed-By-Knowledge-Chapter-12.pdf) suggests that great business people understand all three partially independent aspects or dimensions of business: demand, supply, capital.
+[DiBello's research](https://wtri.com/wp-content/uploads/2015/06/Informed-By-Knowledge-Chapter-12.pdf) suggests that great business people understand interaction between following three aspects (dimensions) of a business: demand, supply, capital.
-The text below may provide you additional insights into both through combination of the ideas above.
+The text below provides additional insights into both through combination of the ideas above.
 For example, Helmer's book seems to miss capital side of the described moats and networks effects between suppliers and investors, that the perspective below naturally brings out.

 I have partially restated and aligned some of the concepts in contrast to the references to offer interesting view, so be aware.
 Additionally, this is my initial version of the post on this topic.